Last updated on September 18th, 2023 at 02:44 pm

 Today, many banks use technology to convert paper checks into electronic payments to process transactions faster.
 If you use a color other than blue or black, the machines that scan checks may miss the “VOID” label and process the check anyway.

 When writing the word “VOID,” make the letters large and easy to read.
-You can also write “VOID” in smaller letters on key areas like the signature line, payee line, and amount line on the right, but this is not mandatory.
+You can also write “VOID” in smaller letters on key areas like the signature line, payee line, and amount line on the right, but it’s not mandatory.

-Although you want to make the lettering as large as possible, be careful not to make any marks along the bottom if you need to give the check to someone to deposit or withdraw money electronically.
+Although you want to make the lettering as large as possible, avoid making any marks along the bottom if you need to give the check to someone to deposit or withdraw money electronically.
 The check won’t be usable to the other party if the words are so big that they cover the account details like routing and account numbers.

 2. Add this note to your check register.

-Once you have made your voided check, be sure to note it in your check register.
-Doing so will allow you to keep track of what happened to that check.
+Once you’ve made your voided check, note it in your check register.
+Doing so allows you to keep track of what happened to that check.

-You should record all checks in your check register to ensure you don’t lose or misplace any checks.
+Record all checks in your check register to ensure you don’t lose or misplace any of them.
 Lost checks can result in an unwanted debit from your account.

-3. Make a copy of your void check.
+3. Make a copy of your voided check.

-Once you have written your void check, photocopy it to keep on hand.
+Once you’ve written your void check, photocopy it to keep on hand.
 This way, if you need to provide any other voided checks, you can use the copy instead of wasting another check from your checkbook.

 Keeping a photocopy of void checks can also protect you if somehow an old check you intended to void ever gets presented to a bank in the future.